-Nayabad Mosque is located in the bank of the river Dhepa, just 1.5km south-west of the infamous Kantaji Temple at Dinajpur in Bangladesh.
-The mosque is named after the village “Nayabad” in which it stands in the Police Station of Kaharole.
-According to an inscription found on the central doorway, it was constructed at 1793 AD in the reign of Mughal Emperor shah alam II.
-During that period, Raja Baidyanath, the last of the Dinajpur Royal family, was the Zaminder (feudal land owner).
+Nayabad Mosque is located on the bank of the river Dhepa, just 1.5km southwest of the infamous Kantaji Temple at Dinajpur in Bangladesh.
+The mosque is named after the village “Nayabad” which stands in the Police Station of Kaharole.
+According to an inscription found on the central doorway, it was constructed in 1793 AD in the reign of Mughal Emperor Shah Alam II.
+During that period, Raja Baidyanath, the last of the Dinajpur Royal family, was the Zamindar (feudal landowner).

-Terracotta plaques have been used in decoration of the mosque.
-At present there are about 104 terracotta plaques rectangular in shape, used in the surface decoration of the mosque walls.
+Terracotta plaques have been used in the decoration of Nayabad Mosque.
+At present, there are about 104 terracotta plaques rectangular in shape, used in the surface decoration of the mosque walls.
 The platform of the mosque is enclosed by a low brick wall with only one access from the east.
-On either side of the mosque are to be seen a number of tombs each of found fixed over the central doorway of the mosque.
+On either side of the mosque are to be seen a number of tombs each found fixed over the central doorway of the mosque.

 Further reading on Nayabad Mosque